 Each can get a maximum score of 10 for a section giving a maximum combined total score of 30.

 This is only the fourth JC Wings 737-800 using this mould that I own.
 That is due to a combination of factors including strong competition from Panda Models for Chinese 737s, JC Wings extended release times and also variability across the JC Wings mould itself.
-Of the three I own, one older example is awful, two more recent examples are very nice and then there is this one.
-The issues are not strictly down to the mould itself, which is pretty decent, but they do sometimes impact the overall look of the mould and that can be a problem.
+Of the three I own, one older example is awful, two more recent examples are decent and then there is this one.
+The issues are not strictly down to the mould itself, which is ok, but they do sometimes impact the overall look of the mould and that can be a problem.

 Starting at the rear the tail end is very good.
 The shape of the rear fuselage, complete with tailstrike bumper, is perfect and the tail is good, although perhaps a little tall and thin.
+It is also made of plastic not metal.
 The shape of the wings is also good, but it is clear that there are issues with how they are fitted.
 I will discuss these in the quality area since it isn’t strictly a mould problem.
 The engine pylon shape is not perfect and the engines are not mounted high enough.
 This would be more of an issue if it weren’t for the wing angle issue.

 The last part of the mould to critique are the aerials.
 This mould has four of the five on the real thing and although shaped well they are a little too large.
-Personally, I have built my 737-800 fleet around the Panda Models mould (which they have just retired) but this JC Wings mould provides a decent backup to that and the NG Models mould.
+Personally, I have built my 737-800 fleet around the Panda Models mould (which they have just retired) and the new NG models mould provides even stronger competition.
+This JC Wings mould is ordinary but provides a decent backup to other 737-800 moulds if need be.

 PAINT & LIVERY